-The 'Internal moderation of assessment' team from ACU's Faculty of Health Sciences developed an alternative overview of the quality controls for consensus moderation by looking at consensus moderation as a staged process.
+The 'Internal moderation of assessment' team from ACU's Faculty of Health Sciences developed an simpler overview of the quality controls for consensus moderation by looking at consensus moderation as process involving three broad stages.
 They termed these stages pre-, peri- and post-assessment.
+Importantly, these still reflect all six of the levels reported above from the Griffith model developed by Nulty and Shapland.